AhmedNabil15994/eopm-api/README.md

 minimal effort.

 usign Repository Desing Pattern for modular structure <br />
-it depends on Strategy Design Pattern for using differend payment gateways.
+it depends on Strategy Design Pattern for using different payment gateways.

 # Setup
 first run composer install to bring all packages